structuresound/tmake/README.md

 ```

 ## Contributing
-see 'warning' at the top, *update* this project is ALMOST useful now, holler at structuresound@gmail.com if you're interested in this project
+see 'warning' at the top, *update* this project is ALMOST useful now, please holler at structuresound@gmail.com if you're interested in this project

 ## Release History
 _(Nothing yet)_